 It is evident that further investigation is warranted before any firm conclusions about the role of mefloquine can be drawn.

 Despite numerous calls for the inquiry to be reopened in order to address the mefloquine issue, the government does not seem to be inclined to do so anytime soon, and there is a growing sense that it would prefer this entire matter simply went away.

 As was noted in the executive summary, personnel who were influenced by the drug might be excused for their behaviour.
-This is critical for those who believe, as I do, that Clayton Matchee and Kyle Brown should have their names cleared for their role in the torture and death of 16 year old Shidane Arone.
+This is critical for those who believe, as I do, that Clayton Matchee and Kyle Brown should have their names cleared for their role in the torture and death of 16-year-old Shidane Arone.
 These two men have had a lot of blame piled upon them, both for the events in Somalia and the subsequent disbandment of the Airborne Regiment.
-This blame needs to be removed, and their reputations restored.
+The record needs to be set straight

 In the wake of the war in Afghanistan, a number of horrific incidents have taken place in the United States and Canada involving mefloquine veterans, prompting calls for further investigation of the drug or for an outright ban on its use.